ilog2000/serverless-user-mgmt/README.md

+# UPDATE

+**This code is a good example of serverless anti-pattern.
+It works, I managed to solve problems with CORS, but the whole approach is wrong.
+Use of koa.js server adds unnecessary latency to AWS Lambda cold start.
+A proper way is to create separate handlers for each endpoint, and configure them in AWS API Gateway.**

+---

 # serverless-user-mgmt

 This is a demo project to show how to create and deploy a serverless application on AWS cloud.
 It provides a simple web interface for user management.